Ashton Kutcher and Mila Kunis Don’t Plan to Leave Their Kids Any Money

 “I’m not setting up a trust for them,” Kutcher revealed.
 “We’ll end up giving our money away to charity and to various things.”

-The 40-year-old actor said that his kids are already “living a really privileged life and they don’t even know it,” but that he and Kunis are doing what they can to keep them from growing up spoiled or entitled.
+The 40-year-old actor said at the time that his kids were already “living a really privileged life and they don’t even know it,” but that he and Kunis are doing what they can to keep them from growing up spoiled or entitled.
 One thing he did say he would do, however, is offer financial support if one of the kids came to him with a real business plan or had an idea that they are genuinely passionate about.

 “If my kids want to start a business, and they have a good business plan, I’ll invest in it.
 But they’re not getting trusts,” he said.

-Kunis seems to be on the same page with her husband when it comes to the future of their estate, as she has previously expressed her desire to avoid raising kids who do nothing but live off her and her husband’s wealth.”Yeah, we’re not gonna raise assholes,” Kunis told Entertainment Tonight in October.
-“There’s enough assholes in this world!
+Kunis seems to be on the same page with her husband when it comes to the future of their estate, as she has previously expressed her desire to avoid raising kids who do nothing but live off her and her husband’s wealth.”Yeah, we’re not gonna raise assholes,” Kunis told Entertainment Tonight in October of 2017.“There’s enough assholes in this world!
 We don’t need to contribute.”